TRUMANCFY/HowPeopleLearn/README.md

 # HowPeopleLearn
-The semester project in the SHS course 'How People Learn', mainly focusing on the pedagogical visualization on
+The semester project in the SHS course 'How People Learn', mainly focusing on the pedagogical visualization.